Accessibility statement for disability.gov.gi

 Compliance status

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances listed below.
+This website is fully compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.

 Content that’s not within the scope of the accessibility regulations